Divi Review: Is It Still the Best Multipurpose WordPress Theme Available in 2023?

 Divi is certainly an impressive tool that can serve both beginners and advanced users alike.
 Also, because of the Divi Cloud offering, it’s become a great solution for professionals who use Divi to build sites for clients.

 One of the key things Divi has going for it is it’s incredibly adjustable and can serve any purpose you can imagine.

 This means that even if you change the direction of your site in the future, you’ll still be able to use the same theme.
 For that, Divi is a good investment.

 Also, Divi lets you build your website on your own from start to finish, without needing to know code or hire a designer to help you out with the task.

-- On the one hand, Divi is very shortcode-dependent when it comes to building those cool page layouts, which means you’ll lose them if you ever decide to change to another theme.
-But, on the other, it’s more than expected to lose your current design if you change your theme, so it’s hard to hold that against Divi.
+- Divi is very shortcode-dependent when it comes to building those cool page layouts, which means you’ll lose them if you ever decide to change to another theme.
+But, on the other hand, it’s expected that you’ll lose your current design if you change your theme, so it’s hard to hold that against Divi.

-- Perhaps the only downside is you’ll only receive updates for as long as you have an active subscription.
+- You’ll also only receive updates for as long as you have an active subscription.
 For many other premium themes, updates come free of charge, since they often include security patches and other key components.

 - Lastly, if you want to embrace the new block content ecosystem in WordPress then Divi probably isn’t the product for you.
 It uses its own custom-made builder interface that’s not compatible with block building.